 So how do you identify the detractors, why should you care about detractors and how do you prevent them from churning?

-While any unhappy customer can be identified as a Detractor, in the business scenario, Detractors are generally identified by using NPS Surveys.
+While any unhappy customer can be identified as a Detractor, in the business scenario, Detractors are generally identified by using NPS Survey.
 NPS® (Net Promoter Score) is a widely accepted Customer Experience Metric by the companies across the globe that helps measure and determine Customer Loyalty and their likelihood to recommend your brand and business to others.
 NPS is measured using NPS Survey which ideally contains two questions — an NPS Question followed up an open-ended question.

 The NPS Question — How likely are you to recommend our business to a friend or a colleague? — is rated on a scale of 0-10.
 Based on the responses, the respondents are categorized into 3 categories: